aadityagi84/Full-Eommerce-Website-Code-/README.md

+### .env file will be deleted bcoz it has secrect key and url and usernames of the databses and paymentgateway

 - "Before running the code, make sure to install npm packages in both the client and backend directories."

 - This is more concise and clearly conveys that npm packages need to be installed for both the client-side and backend.